To Save Lives

 Approximately 290,000 women and over 3 million newborns die each year of complications resulting from pregnancy and childbirth.
 All over the world, educated midwives can make the difference between life and death for women and newborns.
 Right here in St. Louis, we have the opportunity to make that change!

-Currently, there are no Midwives of Color who live and practice in communities of color with rising rates of infant mortality & premature births.
+Currently, Jamaa Birth Village provides care by the only Black Certified Professional community-based Midwife in the state of Missouri and has trained over 80 Black community Doulas in the St. Louis region since 2016.
+Midwives of Color who live and practice in communities of color with rising rates of infant mortality & premature births have the unique opportunity to assist in decreasing those disparity rates.
 Donating to our campaign will ensure that Midwives of Color will provide care in marginalized and at-risk communities, improving health equity, lowering the costs associated with pregnancy and birth while saving lives.

 To Change Lives